Everest for All - Prosperity and preservations

 Leveraging Technology for Sustainable Tourism

 Technology can play a pivotal role in promoting sustainable tourism practices.
 From mobile apps that provide climbers with real-time weather updates and safety information to digital platforms that facilitate waste tracking and management, technology can enhance the efficiency and effectiveness of conservation efforts.
-Additionally, virtual reality experiences can offer an alternative means of experiencing Everest, potentially reducing the physical impact on the mountain.

 Encourage of International Collaboration